 - Add merino wool fibers and a decorative layer to match the previous layer.

 - Rub flat, but avoid the pixie tail and tie areas.

 - Lift off the bubble wrap and prepare to neaten the edges.

-- Split a length of wool roving to make 2 ties and use a thicker piece to create a curly tail.
+- Split a length of wool roving to make two ties, and use a thicker piece to create a curly tail.

-- I suggest a finished length of approximately12 inches (30cm) for the ties and 12 inches or (30cm) for the tail once shrinkage has taken place.
+- I suggest a finished length of approximately 12 inches (30cm) for the ties and 12 inches or (30cm) for the tail once the shrinkage has taken place.

 - Attach the rolled tail to the top of the hat as shown by rubbing and rolling with the blind and also between your fingers.

 - Use the bubble wrap to assist with the felting process.